pjmaker/taskjuggler-template/README.md

    which require different teams and have different plans.

-So the main itch that is being scratched is how to automagically generate a taskjuggler via a templating system which only makes sense for projects with lots of repeating varying tasks (otherwise TaskJuggler macros etc will do the job).
+So the main itch that is being scratched is how to automagically generate a taskjuggler project via a templating system which only makes sense for projects with lots of repeating/varying tasks (otherwise TaskJuggler macros etc will do the job)..

 As a small example consider this fragment:
 ````